Skip to content

 • Neuroimaging when focal neurology is present

-When there is evidence of bacterial infection, antibiotic treatment should be given accordingly.
+Antibiotic treatment should be given accordingly when there is evidence of bacterial infection.
 When meningitis/encephalitis is suspected admission to the hospital is required for immediate commencement on intravenous antibiotics (ceftriaxone +/- acyclovir).

-Addendum (November 2021): With COVID fluttering around the world it is worth considering if COVID could be the cause of the seizure.
-Think about protecting yourself and colleagues from the aerosol spread nasties
+Addendum (November 2021): With COVID-19 fluttering around the world, it is worth considering whether it could cause the seizure.
+Think about protecting yourself and colleagues from the aerosol-spread nasties.

 What advice should be given to parents?